Last Updated on

 - Mosquito repellent (they come out at dawn for sure)

-A British woman named Kate Clow was majorly involved in setting up the path in the early 2000s, making less known parts of it accessible for the public and establishing signage and other amenities along the path also wrote the most comprehensive book on the topic, including a detailed map of the trail.
-It is highly recommended to read the book (named The Lycian Way) before hiking the trail and to also carry the guide with you while walking it.
+A British woman named Kate Clow was majorly involved in setting up the path in the early 2000s, making less known parts of it accessible for the public and establishing signage and other amenities along the path.
+She also wrote the most comprehensive book on the topic, including a detailed map of the trail.
+It is highly recommended to read the book (The Lycian Way: Turkey’s First Long Distance Walking Route) before hiking the trail and to also carry the guide with you while walking it.